chenkuochou/furucombo-retrospect/README.md

 ### Method

-Since the AaveV2 proxy had been whitelisted in Furucombo’s logic, the attacker can now use the double-delegation chain to call into their attacker contract under the Furucombo contract’s context.
+Since the AaveV2 proxy had been whitelisted in Furucombo’s logic, the attacker can used the double-delegation chain to call into their attacker contract under the Furucombo contract’s context.

-The attacker took advantage of combining a whitelisted AaveV2 proxy and non-initialized Furucombo contract storage with the following function calls.
+The attacker took advantage of combining a state of whitelisted AaveV2 proxy and non-initialized Furucombo contract storage with the following function calls.

 - `batchEcex`
 - `_execs`
 - `_exec`

-Through `_exec` once a contract is valid, it will then be executed (potentially a delegatecall).
-The vulnerability is that the AaveV2 proxy was registered valid.
+Once a contract is valid in `_exec`, a delegate call will then be executed.
+That exposes a vulnerability where the AaveV2 proxy was registered valid.

-Therefore, the attacker can spoof AaveV2 Proxy by setting up `initialize(this, "")` to set the implementation to the attacker Furucombo.
+The attacker then spoofed AaveV2 Proxy by setting up `initialize(this, "")` to set the implementation to the attacker storage.

 A double-delegation chain was then employed to the attacker address and transfer funds using `transferFrom()` from victims that approved the Furucombo contract beforehand.

-From a list of victims, the hacker had targeted victims and performed attacks in descending order by account values.
+From a list of victims, the hacker had targeted victims and performed attacks in descending order by account amounts.

 <br>